 The Largest Maps in Video Games in 2021!

 With the ever-rising popularity of open-world games, developers continue to push the boundaries of what is possible in video game cartography.
 Every year that goes by, we see new games come onto the scene with truly gargantuan maps.
-The kind of maps it would take you literal years to explore!
+The Largest Maps in Video Games would take you literal years to explore!

 Players love open-world games because they want to experience that feeling of looking out into the landscape and feeling in awe of the scale.
 They want to explore, get lost (or at least know they could get lost), and traverse a truly fleshed out world.
 If you’re the kind of gamer who hates reading the boundary, then you’re going to want to check out the games below.
 Let’s take a look at the largest maps in video games in 2021.